 Change your operating model now!

-Companies have been working hard to gradually restart their activities.
+Since COVID-19, companies have been working hard to gradually restart their activities.

 Admittedly, Covid-19 has taken us by surprise.
 The first signs appeared by the end of December, but we gave it little attention because we conveniently assumed that it was a regional problem in the Far East, just like SARS in 2002-2004.
 The initial cover-up action by the Chinese government rocked us all to sleep.